ibm-cloud-docs/dns-svcs/faq.md

 {: faq}

 The zone state definitions are as follows.
-* **Pending**: When a DNS zone is added to the instance, it is in `Pending`.
+* **Pending**: When a DNS zone is added to the instance, it is in `Pending` state.
 In this state, resource records can be added, deleted, or updated.
-Since the zone does not have any permitted networks, the zone is not served by the resolvers in any region.
+Because the zone does not have any permitted networks, the zone is not served by the resolvers in any region.
 * **Active**: When a domain has one or more permitted networks added, the domain state changes to `ACTIVE` and the domain is served by the resolver from all regions.
-* **Disabled**: In this state, the zone is not served and all control path operations are disabled except deleting the zone.
+* **Disabled**: In this state, the zone is not served and all control path operations are disabled except for deleting the zone.

 ### Can I use any name for the zone?
 {: #can-i-use-any-name-for-zone}
 {: faq}
 {: support}

 In general, yes, you can use any name for the zone.
 Certain IBM-owned or IBM-specific DNS zone names are restricted, in other words, they cannot be created in {{site.data.keyword.dns_short}}.
-See [Restricted DNS zone names](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones#restricted-dns-zone-names) for the complete list.
+For a complete list of restricted zone names, see [Restricted DNS zone names](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones#restricted-dns-zone-names).

 ### Can I create two DNS zones with the same name?
 {: #can-i-create-2-zones-with-same-name}